me-foundation/open_creator_protocol/README.md

 | Metadata URI Filter | `{ "field": "metadata/uri", "operator": "string_has_substring", "value": "IPFS"}` |
 | Single Transfer Destination | `{ "field": "to", "operator": "string_equals", "value": ["1111111111111111111111111111111"]}` |

-Here's a full example of how a creator can leverage OCP to gamify the transferability.
+Here's a full example of how a creator can leverage OCP to personalize the transferability.
 The logic works like this:

 - When the `action` is not `transfer`, pass
 - When the `action` is `transfer`, then one cannot transfer if the `metadata/name` contains a keyword `FROZEN`